swarnya246/arangetram/README.md

 # arangetram
 A website for a dancer!<br>
 Watch Swetha's arangetram :)<br>
-Made with React JS and deployed thorugh Github Pages
+Made with React JS and deployed through Github Pages